sanyal06/aws-labs-1/new.md

 Go back to your EC2 instance page.
 You should see your three instances.

 _Did you notice that your MyBastionHost and MyAppServer have got public IPs and public DNS while MyDBServer has not, why?_
-_Why are all running in the same AZ?_
+_Why are all instances running in the same AZ?_

 #### Activity 06 - Verifying the connectivity